Jharkhand: JMM-led coalition MLAs return to Ranchi from Hyderabad, 'confident' of winning trust vote | Politics

 He said the MLAs in Hyderabad were kept under strict surveillance, which indicates that they were not confident of winning.

+About 38 legislators had gone to Hyderabad in two flights on February 2, amid the coalition's fears that the BJP might attempt to ''poach'' them in the run-up to the trust vote.

+A video released by the coalition on Thursday had claimed the support of 43 legislators in the 81-member Jharkhand Assembly.

-The Champai Soren-led coalition government in Jharkhand will seek a vote of confidence on Monday, the first day of the two-day assembly session.
+The Champai Soren-led alliance government in Jharkhand will seek a vote of confidence on Monday, the first day of the two-day assembly session.

 Soren was administered the oath of office by Governor C P Radhakrishnan at the Raj Bhavan on February 2.